The University of Melbourne

 The Melbourne School of Engineering

 The Melbourne School of Engineering (MSE), in particular the School of Computing and Information Systems, will be a research partner located at Melbourne Connect.
 MSE will collaborate with the Melbourne Connect community to understand our digital future.
 MSE’s data-driven research enriches our understanding of the world, helps drive ground-breaking innovation, and addresses the significant social, economic and environmental challenges we face globally.
+Teams located at Melbourne Connect include:

 The Melbourne Entrepreneurial Centre (MEC)